ayodeleoniosun/stackoverflow-clone/README.md

 These are the database relationships:

-1. A user can post many questions but a question can only belong to a user.
+1. A user can post many questions.
-2. A question can have many replies but a reply can only belong to a question.
+2. A question can have many replies.
-3. A user can comments on many questions.
+3. A user can comment on many questions.
-4. A reply can have many ratings but a rating can only belong to a reply.
+4. A reply can have many ratings.
 5. A user can rate many replies.

-The Dbdiagram is available [here](https://dbdiagram.io/d/608b8657b29a09603d12c9c5).
+The entity relationship diagram is available [here](https://dbdiagram.io/d/608b8657b29a09603d12c9c5).

-## Documentation

-The API documentation is available [here](https://localhost:4000/api/docs/).

 ### System Setup